Frequently Asked Questions

 A: With the announcement dated June 17, 2011; the SGK insurance of the voluntary summer practices are also covered by the university.
 However, voluntary summer practices will not be evaluated by the department.
 More information is available here.

-Q: SGK Insurance: METU has covered the SGK insurance between (say) 01/Jan/01 and 01/Feb/01.
+Q: SGK Insurance: METU has covered the SGK insurance between (say) July 1 and July 31.
 Unfortunately, I can not attend this SP due to some reasons.
 Can you cancel or change the insurance coverage?

 A: Cancelling of insurance is not possible if the cost is already paid.
-If your information is not submitted to Rector's office, you can always change the dates of your SP through the computer system.
-If it is submitted, then the insurance is already settled and there is nothing we can do.
+If your information is not submitted to Rector's office, you can change the dates of your SP.
+Please visit the Announcements section of our SP main page for the up-to-date instructions on how to revise/cancel your SGK insurance application.